Wellbeing, Involvement and Creating Effective Learners:

 The Early Years Foundation Stage Curriculum:

 The Early Years curriculum is followed by all settings in England to the end of Reception year in primary school.
 The curriculum emphasises the importance of play as the most effective way of learning.
 At Nursery School we focus on the Prime Areas of Learning, which form an important foundation to all future learning and development.
 These are: communication and language; personal, social and emotional development and physical development.
-The link below takes you to the most up to date framework from the Department for Education.
+The links below provide more information.